inmaugarc/DataScience_Disaster_Response_Pipeline/README.md

 The Python script: train_classifier.py, contains a machine learning pipeline that:

     * Loads data from the database file previously prepared with the previous step
     * Split the data into a training set and a test set
-   * creates a ML pipeline that uses NLTK, scikit-learn's Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 36 categories (multi-output classification)
+    * Creates a ML pipeline that uses NLTK, scikit-learn's Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 36 categories (multi-output classification)
     * Finally that final model is exported to a pickle file

 3. Flask Web App